What do celebrities like Meghan Markle, Jennifer Aniston, Madonna, and Gwenyth Paltrow have in common? They’ve all devotees to face yoga.

 Facial exercises — also known as orofacial myofunctional therapy — are often recommended in recovery plans for people with facial paralysis to help retrain oral and facial muscles.

 Face and tongue exercises help promote a proper tongue position, improve breathing, chewing, and swallowing.
-Through the therapy, patients learn how to breathe properly through the nose and how to rest the tongue against the roof of the mouth.
-This exercises all of the facial muscles and works on functional posturing and chewing.
+Through the therapy, patients learn how to breathe correctly through the nose and rest the tongue against the roof of the mouth.
+This exercises all facial muscles and works on functional posturing and chewing.

 Face yoga can also help with other health concerns, including neck pain, snoring, headaches, speech issues, teeth grinding, allergies, mild to moderate sleep apnea, frequent choking, gagging, or trouble swallowing.